farcasterxyz/docs/docs/reference/hubble/datatypes/messages.md

 ## 6. Verification

-A Verification is a delta that contains a bi-directional signature proving that an fid has control over an Ethereum address.
+A Verification message is a proof of ownership of something.

 ### 6.1 VerificationAddEthAddressBody

-Adds a Verification of ownership of an Ethereum Address
+Adds a bi-directional signature proving that an fid has control over an Ethereum address.

 | Field         | Type  | Label | Description                                                   |
 | ------------- | ----- | ----- | ------------------------------------------------------------- |